isc-projects/bind9/doc/notes/notes-current.rst

 New Features
 ~~~~~~~~~~~~

-- Add support for HTTPS and SVCB record types. :gl:`#1132`
+- Support for HTTPS and SVCB record types has been added.
+(This does not
+  include ADDITIONAL section processing for these record types, only
+  basic support for RR type parsing and printing.) :gl:`#1132`

 Removed Features
 ~~~~~~~~~~~~~~~~